slo1958/sl-xj-lib-data/README.md

 Operators +, - and * are overloaded using a constant or another number data serie as second operand.

-#### boolean data serie clBooleanDataSerie
+#### integer data serie clIntegerDataSerie
-Elements of the data serie are boolean.
-A type specific get_element_as_boolean() function returns a boolean instead of a variant.
+Elements of the data serie are integer.
+A type specific get_element_as_integer() function returns an integer instead of a variant.
-Boolean operators (and, or, not ) have been overloaded.
+Arithmetic operators (+, _, - ) have been overloaded.
-Operators ‘or’, ‘and’ and ‘not’ are overloaded using another boolean data serie as second operand.
+Operators +, - and * are overloaded using a constant or another integer data serie as second operanda

 #### string data serie clStringDataSerie